 Skip to Main Content

 OPPI’s Complaints Committee is made up of OPPI members and a public interest representative to review all complaints submitted to OPPI.
-If a member is subject to a complaint by another member or the member of the public, or anyone else, the Complaints Committee is the first step in resolving this matter.
+All complaints received by OPPI are reviewed by the Complaints Committee.
+Once a complaint has been filed, the Complaints Committee are notified.

-When the Complaints Committee completes its investigation, it can choose to do one or more of the following:
+When the Complaints Committee has fully reviewed and discussed the investigation report, it can choose to do one or more of the following:

 • Take no action